 Ecuador is one of the most biodiverse countries in the world.
 It contains 6.1% of all species reported worldwide, although comprising only 0.2% of the landmass.
 The community has been working hard to protect the land and to increase sustainability and biodiversity.
 Locals now see more birds and animals in the area, such as toucans, armadillos and monkeys, as well as the odd tarantula!

-OXYGEN FOR THE WORLD
+WE ARE PRODUCING OXYGEN FOR THE WORLD

 MANAGING OUR ENVIRONMENTAL IMPACT